-Drop/Add and other changes may be done in person at the Registrar's Office or online at www.testudo.umd.edu.
+Drop/Add and other changes may be done in person at the Office of the University Registrar or online at testudo.umd.edu.
 Contact your graduate program for more information.

 For full information on deadlines go to: academiccatalog.umd.edu.